Fugitive Snowden to seek temporary asylum in Russia

 Bolivian President Evo Morales, returning from a visit to Russia last week, had to land in Austria after he was denied access to the airspace of several European countries on suspicion Snowden might be on board his plane.

-"Some governments in Western European and North American states have demonstrated a willingness to act outside the law, and this behavior persists today," Snowden told the meeting.
+"Some governments in Western European and North American states have demonstrated a willingness to act outside the law, and this behaviour persists today," Snowden told the meeting.

 "This unlawful threat makes it impossible for me to travel to Latin America and enjoy the asylum granted there in accordance with our shared rights."